Matthsworld/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 # 0x11.
 What happens when you type google.com in your browser and press Enter
 ## Details
-      By Sylvain Kalache          Weight: 1                Ongoing project - started 01-17-2022, must end by 01-24-2022 (in about 18 hours)          - you're done with 200% of tasks.
-Manual QA review must be done          (request it when you are done with the project)      ## Concepts
-For this project, students are expected to look at this concept:
 * [Technical Writing Tips and Tricks for students](https://intranet.hbtn.io/concepts/134)

 ## Background Context